Henri Menier: Anticosti Island development

-In 1895, Henri Menier bought Anticosti Island at the mouth of the St. Lawrence River in Canada from a British logging company.
+In 1895, Menier bought Anticosti Island at the mouth of the St. Lawrence River in Canada from a British logging company.
 Originally granted to Louis Jolliet as a seigniory by King Louis XIV, it is a large and heavily forested island and at 217 km in length and 16–48 km wide is one-quarter the size of the country of Belgium.

 Menier used it for business as well as a private game reserve, bringing in a variety of wild animals native to Canada including foxes, fishers, reindeer, bison and moose.
 One of the other species Menier introduced was a herd of 220 white-tailed deer who, because there were no natural predators, thrived.
-The island's deer population is now is estimated at well over 100,000.
+The island's deer population is now estimated at well over 100,000.
 Along with its 24 rivers and streams bountiful with salmon and trout, it is today a paradise for paleontologists, bird watchers, hikers, and a major draw for anglers and hunters, particularly those from the United States.